Volue-Public/energy-smp-docs/docs/mesh-data-transfer/use-cases/import-of-availability-events-using-mdt.md

 such events are operations due to maintenance of the physical object or a failure that suddenly happens on the object.
 - `Restriction` - an event that has the possibility to just reduce the available resource by a part (f.ex.
 20
 %).
-Examples of such events are reduced max level of a resevoir due to maintenance on the dam or reduced max production due to reduced capacity in some parts of the system.
+Examples of such events are reduced max level of a reservoir due to maintenance on the dam or reduced max production due to reduced capacity in some parts of the system.

 ## Different message types